awsdocs/amazon-dynamodb-developer-guide/doc_source/EMRforDynamoDB.CopyingData.NativeHive.md

-# Copying Data Between DynamoDB and a Native Hive Table<a name="EMRforDynamoDB.CopyingData.NativeHive"></a>
+# Copying data between DynamoDB and a native Hive table<a name="EMRforDynamoDB.CopyingData.NativeHive"></a>

 If you have data in a DynamoDB table, you can copy the data to a native Hive table\.
 This will give you a snapshot of the data, as of the time you copied it\.